 See below for examples of Critical Control Checks currently in use across AGL.

-- Critical Control Checks - Driving & Vehicle Management
+- Critical Control Checks - Contact with Electricity

-- Critical Control Checks - Working at Heights
+- Critical Control Checks - Working in Confined Space